 Once you begin understanding the important role of a sterile processing technician, you might decide that it’s the right career move for you.
 So if you’re looking to take the first step to a new career in healthcare, go ahead and keep reading.

 Although they do not work directly with patients, sterile processing technicians play a very important role in patient care.
-As you can imagine, sterilization and sanitation is of utmost importance to doctors and the safety of their patients.
-Duet to the aging Baby Boomer generation, demand for sterile process technicians is expected to grow by 20% from now through 2020.
+As you can imagine, sterilization and sanitation are of utmost importance to doctors and the safety of their patients, largely for the purposes of infection control.
+Due to the aging Baby Boomer generation, demand for sterile process technicians will continue to grow from now through 2020.

 What Are the Details?

 If you’re a highly detail-oriented person, then the work of a sterile processing technician might be perfect for you.
-You’ll need to make sure that every part of the instruments are taken apart, sterilized and re-assembled.
+You’ll need to make sure that every part of the instrument is taken apart, sterilized and re-assembled.
 This included screws, hinges, tubes, and crevices that you’ll be thoroughly cleaning, flushing, drying and putting through high temperature sanitizing.
-Afterwards, each piece must be reassembled properly for both patient safety and surgical effectiveness.
-The instruments are then delivered to each department for re-use, or sent back to the manufacturer for disposal for melting if they are prone to rusting or other defects.
+Afterward, each piece must be reassembled properly for both patient safety and surgical effectiveness.
+The instruments are then delivered to each department for reuse or sent back to the manufacturer for disposal for melting if they are prone to rusting or other defects.